 7. Gator website builder by HostGator

 Gator is HostGator’s very own drag-and-drop website builder.
 It’s easy to use and it comes with modern, stylish templates.
 You can still edit your website’s design as their templates are highly customizable.
 They also have a wide range of designs for different categories (e.g. blog, e-commerce, etc.).

 1. Slow page-loading times

 Ok, this is a biggie for us.
 We’ve seen reports of slow-loading pages from websites that are hosted by HostGator and we’re not happy with it.
 This is said to happen even on simple text-based sites, and so we wonder how they’ll perform on sites with thousand-word articles and large images.
 It’s not a pleasant thought, to tell you the truth.
 They also don’t have any servers in Singapore, which means that they’re only OK for people looking USA hosts, or Canada web hosting providers.
-We probably wouldn’t recommend them if you’re looking for website hosting for Singapore, or Australia.
+We probably wouldn’t recommend them if you’re looking for website hosting for Singapore, UK web hosting, or Australia.